Article Summary

 What Is A CD Ladder?

-One strategy that may help overcome those concerns is trying a CD ladder approach.
-It offers the benefits of putting some savings into a CD and earning a guaranteed interest rate but allows for more flexibility.
+It allows you to put some savings into a CD and earn a guaranteed interest rate while also allowing for greater flexibility.
 Here's what you need to know about this strategy.

 What Is A Certificate Of Deposit?